 Comparing with the observational data from \citetalias{Li2020ApJ}, both $\mathrm{VSF}_1^{\mathrm{LOS,obs}}$ and our $\mathrm{VSF}_1^{\mathrm{LOS}}$ show a peak at large scales.
 This peak corresponds to the driving scale in our simulations and to the size of the AGN-inflated bubbles in the observational data.
 At scales larger than the break scale, the $\mathrm{VSF}_1^{\mathrm{LOS}}$ are parallel/slightly shallower than the $\mathrm{VSF}_1^{\mathrm{LOS,obs}}$.

 But at scales smaller than the break scale, $\mathrm{VSF}_1^{\mathrm{LOS}}$ become flatter for all our runs, whereas the $\mathrm{VSF}_1^{\mathrm{LOS,obs}}$ become much steeper and quickly approach zero.
 However, it is important to note that our turbulence with cooling simulations are not convergent with resolution, and the spatial extent of the cold clouds decreases with increasing resolution (see fig.~13 of \citetalias{Mohapatra2021b}, second and third rows).
 We have discussed the resolution convergence criteria in section 3.6.3 of \citetalias{Mohapatra2021b}.
-With increasing resolution, the break-scale and the flattening of the projected $\mathrm{VSF}_1^{\mathrm{LOS}}$ could happen at smaller scales due to the smaller cold clouds, which affect the volume distribution of the phases and their projection weight.
+With increasing resolution, the break-scale and the flattening of the projected $\mathrm{VSF}_1^{\mathrm{LOS}}$ are expected to happen at smaller scales due to the smaller cold clouds, which affect the volume distribution of the phases and their projection weight.
 Increasing the numerical resolution also leads to a smaller viscous scale $\ell_\eta$, which affects the slope of the 3D $\mathrm{VSF}$ (as we showed in \cref{fig:nocool_VSF_convergence}).

 Our projected $\mathrm{VSF}_1^{\mathrm{LOS}}$ do not reproduce the steep slopes in the observed $\mathrm{VSF}_1^{\mathrm{LOS,obs}}$.
 But in \cref{fig:vsf2_hot_cold_3d}, we showed that the 3D $\mathrm{VSF}_2$ of the cold phase could be strongly magnetised and have a steeper slope than the hot phase $\mathrm{VSF}_2$.
 The flattening effect of projection could happen at much smaller scales for higher resolution simulations (this is beyond the scope of the present paper).
 If the slope of the $\mathrm{VSF}_1^{\mathrm{LOS}}$ remains steep upon projection, then magnetic fields can explain the steepening of the cold phase $\mathrm{VSF}_1^{\mathrm{LOS,obs}}$.